• Skip to primary navigation

 Using Mindfulness Worksheets for Addiction

-For anyone on the road to recovery, mindfulness worksheets for addiction empower them with a self-guided tool that helps them understand their thoughts and addiction triggers so they can recognize them before falling into relapse.
+Mindfulness worksheets for addiction are self-guided tools that help people understand their thoughts and addiction triggers so they can recognize them before falling into relapse.

-A key focus across mindfulness worksheets is framing your thoughts in a positive light and reinforcing the benefits of mindfulness.
-For example, instead of someone thinking about a time they gave into their addiction cravings, a mindful worksheet may instruct them to describe a time when mindful breathing helped them overcome the urge to use alcohol or drugs.
+A key focus is framing your thoughts in a positive light and reinforcing the benefits of mindfulness.
+For example, instead of thinking about a time you gave in to your addiction cravings, a mindfulness worksheet might instruct you to describe a time when mindful breathing helped you overcome the urge to use alcohol or drugs.

-Typical writing prompts someone may find on a mindfulness worksheet for addiction include:
+Typical writing prompts on mindfulness worksheets for addiction include:

 • Describe how mindfulness makes you aware of your cravings.